PaulZC/XLR8_VGA_HDMI_XB/INSTALLATION.md

 - Leave the Upload Action set to **Send sketch to Snō Board (USB)**
 - Check you have the correct Port selected for your FTDI cable
 - Click **Burn Bootloader** to program the FPGA with the XLR8Build (VGA HDMI) XB.
 This takes a while...

+![bootloader](img/bootloader.jpg)

-- The Snō should start generating a blank VGA image
+- The Snō's blue LED should start flashing at 1Hz and you should see a blank VGA image on your HDMI display
 - Now open one of the examples from the [Examples folder](./XLR8Build/examples)
 - Click the right-arrow symbol to upload the example code to the FPGA

-![bootloader](img/bootloader.jpg)

 Enjoy!